 Progress has been made in building a relationship with Samara University, in Afar in the Northeast of Ethiopia.
-Our director visited Samara University (during a private visit to Ethiopia) in summer 2018, and met with British Council staff in Addis Ababa, and members of the leadership team at Samara University.
+Our Director visited Samara University (during a private visit to Ethiopia) in summer 2018 and met members of the leadership team at the university as well as British Council staff in Addis Ababa, and members of the leadership team at Samara University.
 The Charity hopes to support the capacity of the university by the transfer of the skills of two teachers with a refugee background.